Search Results for: chord progressions

 The Phrygian Mode Across The Fretboard (with guitar lick examples)

-The Phrygian mode has a very particular sound and its use is found in many genres of music including Heavy Metal, Jazz, Classical music, even electronic music.
-Songs that make use of the Phrygian mode include Symphony of Destruction (Megadeth), Wherever I May Roam (Metallica) and Sails of Charon (Scorpions).
-In this lesson you will …
+The Phrygian mode has a very particular sound and its use is found in many genres of music including Heavy Metal, Jazz, Classical music, and even electronic music.
+Songs that make use of the Phrygian mode include Symphony of Destruction (Megadeth), Wherever I May Roam (Metallica), and Sails of Charon (Scorpions).
+In this lesson, you

 The Phrygian Mode Across The Fretboard (with guitar lick examples) Read More »